treeleaves30760/Cpp-Request/README.md

 ## Usage

-You can include the Resquest.h in your code
+Include the Resquest.h in your code

 ```c++
 #include "Request.h"